Americano2/Americano2.github.io/README.md

 # Americano2.github.io
-A little site with different systems of elections
+A site with mini-game with plush toys